dvirgiln/dvirgiln.github.io/_posts/2019-02-11-nested-form-validation-using-cats.md

 Validated has 2 type parameters E and A. The E type correspond to the kind of error that is returned in case of error.
 The A type parameter correspond to the return type in case of a valid response.
 Similar to the Either type parameters.

-To help developers Cats provides an extension type of the main Validated type, that we are going to use in our example:
+To help us, Cats provides an extension type of the main Validated type, that we are going to use in our example:

 ```
   type ValidatedNel[+E, +A] = Validated[NonEmptyList[E], A]
 ```
-The ValidatedNel model the error accumulation case, that it is exactly what we need.
+The ValidatedNel models the error accumulation use case, that it is exactly what we need.

 We can see part of the implementation of the Listing Validator.